hendrychjan/hendrychjan/README.md

 I am a CS student based in Pardubice, Czech Republic.

-On the programming side of things, I enjoy working within the MERN web dev stack - React.js, Node.js and the beautiful MongoDB.
+On the programming side of things, I enjoy working within the MERN web dev stack - React.js, Node.js and MongoDB.
 I have also done a few basic mobile apps using Flutter and with the help of Python I peeked into the world of Raspberry Pi.
-I've also learned the very basics of Java, C# and TypeScript.
+I've also learned basics of Java, C#, TypeScript, Dart and of course SQL.

 Besides programming, I am really into music.
 I play drums, guitar and flute.
 I also like climbing and photography and travelling.